For urgent consular assistance call

 Sweden's roads are usually in very good condition.

 Roads can be dangerous in winter due to ice.
 Long periods of darkness can make it hard to see.
-Every year approximately 60,000 wildlife road accidents are reported in Sweden.
+Accidents with wildlife are common.

-Get details on road conditions from the Swedish Transport Administration (Swedish).
+Get details on road conditions from the Swedish Transport Agency (Swedish).

 Vehicle headlights must always be on.